Students continue to focus on their chosen major as well as further developing theoretical knowledge and practical skills.

 They work closely with lecturers to develop a hands-on understanding of industry expectations and professional networks.
 Subjects include art and design history and theory as well as management studies.

-The Advanced Diploma continues the development of expertise and creativity within a students' major (Fashion Design, Graphic Design, Fine Arts, and Photography, Film & Video).
+The third year in the BFA continues the development of expertise and creativity within a students' major (Fashion Design, Graphic Design, Fine Arts, and Photo Media).
 Students must also complete courses in Art and Design Disciplines, Art History and Management studies.
 The remainder of the programme is made up of four one week intensive workshops and an internship with an external organisation within the students field of study.

 There are three options for entry into year 3 of the Bachelor of Fine Arts programme:

-- Successful completion of the Whitecliffe College Diploma of Arts and Design.
+- Successful completion of the Whitecliffe year two BFA.